 The University seeks to promote a teaching and learning environment of mutual respect.
 Faculty members have the authority and responsibility to effectively manage their classroom environments and their interaction with students outside the classroom.
 Bullying behavior by the student is prohibited.
 Bullying is defined as disruptive behavior that interferes with or obstructs the teaching or learning process.
 Bullying also includes conduct that distracts or intimidates others, attempts to humiliate, fails to adhere to the faculty's rules that are outlined in the course syllabus, and interferes with the appropriate faculty/student conduct outside the classroom.
 Bullying abuse can be emotional, verbal, or physical and may take place in a variety of settings and means including but not limited to the classroom, email, text messaging, phone calls, social media, or other electronic means.
+Also, bullying includes face-to-face conversations outside the classroom.

 Students who engage in bullying or other disruptive behavior in the classroom may be directed by the faculty member to leave the class for the remainder of the class period.
-If the student refuses to leave, the faculty member may summon the University Security Department to remove the student from the classroom.
-Also, the student could be bullying through electronic means or face-to-face conversations outside the classroom.
+If the student refuses to leave, the faculty member may summon the University Safety and Security Department to effectuate the removal of the student from the classroom.